 Offered as: Minor (Spanish Language)

 Welcome to the WSU Vancouver Department of Foreign Languages and Cultures (DFLC)!
 We have a long and rich association at Washington State University - with courses offered in Pullman since 1890 and the establishment of a Department of Foreign Languages and Cultures at WSU Vancouver in 2008.

 Back row (left to right): J. Grenier-Winther, Eloy Gonzalez (former Dept. Chair, Pullman), Cassandra Gulam,

 Nicolas Hinsinger, Douglas Winther.
 Front row (left to right): Marie-Pierre Wolfe, Maria Lee-Lopez, Willow Zheng

-We ALSO offer GER and UCORE courses which are (1) TAUGHT IN ENGLISH and (2) focus on foreign cultures, films and literatures of one language area or in a comparative study.
+We ALSO offer UCORE/GER courses which are (1) TAUGHT IN ENGLISH and (2) focus on foreign cultures, films and literatures of one language area or in a comparative study.
 These courses use the Span, Chin, Fren, and For_Lang prefixes, but are taught in English and are open to all majors.

 We also encourage our students to participate in short- and long-term study abroad programs to improve their language skills and experience other cultures firsthand.
 Internships in their major areas in which they might use the target language are especially encouraged.

 We look to the future with the goal of globalizing our students though proficiency in one or more foreign languages and knowledge of cultures other than the one in which they live.
-We invite you to explore this site to get to know us a little better and to enroll in one of the many language, film and cultures courses we offer each semester.
+We invite you to explore this site to get to know us a little better and to enroll in one of the many language, film, and culture courses we offer each semester.

 Study another language and culture.
 That is the way to translate an international outlook into a concrete reality!